 October 11, 2012 (KHARTOUM) – Sudan is set to ship the first batch of gold coming out of the refinery inaugurated last month according to an official in Khartoum.

-- Gold bullion blocks are pictured at gold refinery in Khartoum on 11 October 2012 (SUNA)
+- Gold bullion blocks pictured at a gold refinery in Khartoum on 11 October 2012 (SUNA)

 The director of the refinery, Azhari al-Tayeb Faki Ahmed told Sudan’s news agency (SUNA) that the shipment is worth $5.6 million but did not specify where it is destined.